 The Division of Pulmonary and Critical Care Medicine provides a comprehensive training program that utilizes the resources of our Division as well as other Divisions and Departments on the University of Maryland, Baltimore campus.
 We also have resources available from other local institutions, including the National Institutes of Health and the Johns Hopkins University.
-The major two facilities in which our fellows train are the University of Maryland Medical Center and the Baltimore VA Medical Center located on the University of Maryland, Baltimore campus in downtown Baltimore.
+The three major facilities in which our fellows train are the University of Maryland Medical Center (UMMC), the Baltimore VA Medical Center located on the University of Maryland, Baltimore campus in downtown Baltimore, and the UMMC Midtown Medical Center.

 University of Maryland Medical Center (UMMC)